grpc/grpc-java/examples/src/main/java/io/grpc/examples/manualflowcontrol/README.md

 ### Outgoing Flow Control

-The underlying layer (such as Netty) will make the write wait when there is no space to write the next message.
-This causes the request stream to go into a not ready state and the outgoing onNext method invocation waits.
-You can explicitly check that the stream is ready for writing before calling onNext to avoid blocking.
-This is done with `CallStreamObserver.isReady()`.
-You can utilize this to start doing reads, which may allow the other side of the channel to complete a write and then to do its own reads, thereby avoiding deadlock.
+The underlying layer (such as Netty) manages a buffer for outgoing messages.
+If you write messages faster than they can be sent over the network, this buffer will grow, which can eventually lead to an OutOfMemoryError.
+The outgoing onNext method invocation does not block when this happens.
+Therefore, you should explicitly check that the stream is ready for writing via CallStreamObserver.isReady() before calling onNext to avoid buffering excessive amounts of data in memory.

 ### Incoming Manual Flow Control